nmaquet/jex/README.md

 # Implicit self

-When unambiguous and appropriate (i.e. when it enhances readability) Jex allows the ommission of the self value in method calls.
+When unambiguous and appropriate (i.e. when it enhances readability) Jex allows the omission of the self value in method calls.
 The idiomatic way of writing `femaleDevelopersOver30` is actually:

 ```
 def femaleDevelopersOver30(List[Person]): List[Person]